jacksonlanecole/rk_genetic/README.md

 Setting up the Python virtual environment and activating the virtual environment can be done by typing
 ```
-virtualenv env
+virtualenv env /path/to/python3 ./env
 source env/bin/activate
 pip install -r requirements.txt
 ```

-The integrators can be built with `make`, and the compiled binaries will be found in `bin`.

-**NOTE:** At this point, the working build does essentially nothing useful, as it is just testing the RKIntegrator methods.
-The project can also be built using cmake in the `build` directory, but I would advise against it at this point.
+It should be noted that the intention is that this project will be built using cmake.
+For this reason, disregard the makefile present in the repo root and simply type `sh build.sh`.
+This will generate the shared libraries in the build repository (with plans to move these to lib?) which can then be called from Python.

 ## Built With